deepray-AI/deepray/README.md

 ```

 This variable defaults to `True` on Windows and macOS, and `False` on Linux.

-#### Proxy Maintainership
-Deepray has been designed to compartmentalize submodules so
-that they can be maintained by community users who have expertise, and a vested
-interest in that component.
-We heavily encourage users to submit sign up to maintain a
-submodule by submitting your username to the [CODEOWNERS](.github/CODEOWNERS) file.

-Full write access will only be granted after substantial contribution
-has been made in order to limit the number of users with write permission.
-Contributions can come in the form of issue closings, bug fixes, documentation,
-new code, or optimizing existing code.
-Submodule maintainership can be granted
-with a lower barrier for entry as this will not include write permissions to
-the repo.

-For more information see [the RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190308-addons-proxy-maintainership.md)
-on this topic.

 #### Periodic Evaluation of Subpackages
 Given the nature of this repository, submodules may become less